 London New Years Eve fireworks

 London is famous for its spectacular fireworks display.
-It got so popular that couple years ago they decided to charge people for standing in the best spots for watching them.
+It got so popular that in 2014 they decided to charge people for standing in the best spots for watching them.
 The main display happens in Victoria Embankment, Westminster, around the London Eye.
 Prices for tickets are ~ £10 and they go quick.

 For me, however, it doesn’t really make much sense to pay for standing in the crowd just to see 20 minutes of fireworks over people’s heads and not even be able to bring your own alcohol on the spot.
 Also, the tickets are already sold out at the beginning of December.
 What should you do then?